MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/desktop-to-uwp-prepare.md

 ms.assetid: 71a57ca2-ca00-471d-8ad9-52f285f3022e
 ---

-# Desktop to UWP Bridge: Prepare
+# Prepare to convert an app (Desktop to UWP Bridge)

-This article lists things you need to know before converting your app with the Desktop to UWP Bridge.
-You may not need to do much to get your app ready for the conversion process, but if any of the items below applies to your application, you need to address it before conversion.
-Remember that the Windows Store handles licensing and automatic updating for you, so you can remove those features from your codebase.
+This article lists the things you need to know before you convert your app by using the Desktop to UWP Bridge.
+You might not have to do much to get your app ready for the conversion process, but if any of the items below applies to your application, you need to address it before conversion.
+Remember that the Windows Store handles licensing and automatic updating for you, so you can remove any features that relate to those tasks from your codebase.

 + __Your app uses a version of .NET earlier than 4.6.1__.
 Only .NET 4.6.1 is supported.
-You must retarget your app to .NET 4.6.1 before converting.
+You'll have to retarget your app to .NET 4.6.1 before you convert it.

 + __Your app always runs with elevated security privileges__.
 Your app needs to work while running as the interactive user.
 Users who install your app from the Windows Store may not be system administrators, so requiring your app to run elevated means that it won't run correctly for standard users.

 + __Your app requires a kernel-mode driver or a Windows service__.
 The bridge is suitable for an app, but it does not support a kernel-mode driver or a Windows service that needs to run under a system account.
 Instead of a Windows service, use a [background task](https://msdn.microsoft.com/windows/uwp/launch-resume/create-and-register-a-background-task).

-+ __Your app's modules are loaded in-process to processes that are not in your Windows app package.
++ __Your app's modules are loaded in-process to processes that are not in your Windows app package__.
 This isn't permitted, which means that in-process extensions, like [shell extensions](https://msdn.microsoft.com/library/windows/desktop/dd758089.aspx), aren't supported.
 But if you have two apps in the same package, you can do inter-process communication between them.

 + __Your app calls [SetDllDirectory](https://msdn.microsoft.com/library/windows/desktop/ms686203) or [AddDllDirectory](https://msdn.microsoft.com/library/windows/desktop/hh310513)__.
 These functions are not currently supported for converted apps.
 We are working on adding support in a future release.
 As a workaround, you can copy any .dlls you were locating using these functions to your package root.